teodora-samardzhieva/softuni-bookstore-nov-2025/README.md

 - Search bar in Catalog for better UX
 - Manual Pagination to load data at small parts in Catalog
 - Responsive design for mobiles and desktop
+- Navigate to Not Found Page (when a user navigates to a URL that doesn't exist)